TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 29/Exodus 29.17.md

 ---

-And thou shalt cut the ram into its pieces, and wash its inwards, and its legs, and put them with its pieces, and with its head.
+You shall cut the ram into its pieces, and wash its innards, and its legs, and put them with its pieces, and with its head.